 The heading appears in the chunk's embedding context and in Cosmo's citation.
 "Chapter I" is less useful than "Chapter I. The Inner Light and Its Consequences."
 Cosmo will cite the heading; a descriptive heading is a more useful citation.

 A H3 immediately under the body text (no parent H2) will be treated as a top-level chunk with no parent context.
-Use H2 first, then H3 inside it.
+A H4 without a parent H2/H3 is similarly rootless.
+Use H2 first, then H3 inside it, and H4 inside H3 (or H2) only if the document structure requires it.

 If a document uses CHAPTER I., ACT II, or ALL-CAPS section markers, run the /standardize-knowledge skill before embedding.
 Non-standard headings are not recognized by the chunker and the entire body collapses into one truncated chunk.